 Tumors with defects in the expression of functional MMR (dMMR) proteins often have somatic mutations that produce novel or “foreign” proteins.
 These proteins can be immunogenic.
-As a result, these tumors are effective at priming an immune response and subsequently susceptible to immunotherapies.
-Because MSI can be the first evidence of an MMR deficiency, MSI-H status is predicative of a positive response to immunotherapies such as immune checkpoint blockade inhibitors.
+As a result, these tumors are effective at priming an immune response and are subsequently susceptible to immunotherapies.
+Because MSI can be the first evidence of an MMR deficiency, MSI-H status is predictive of a positive response to immunotherapies such as immune checkpoint blockade inhibitors.

-The 2015 paper by Le et al.(3) reported the extended analysis on the efficacy of PD-1 blockade in patients with advanced mismatch repair-deficient cancers of both colorectal cancer and non-colorectal origins.
+The 2015 paper by Le et al.(4) reported the extended analysis on the efficacy of PD-1 blockade in patients with advanced mismatch repair-deficient cancers of both colorectal cancer and non-colorectal origins.
 Following 41 patients, the study found that patients with mismatch repair deficient tumors, experienced an objective response rate of 40% and a progression-free survival rate of 78%.
-In contrast, the objective response rate was 0% and the progression-free survival rate was 11% for mismatch repair-proficient patients(3).
+In contrast, the objective response rate was 0% and the progression-free survival rate was 11% for mismatch repair-proficient patients(4).

 National Comprehensive Cancer Network (NCCN) Guidelines

-European Society for Medical Oncology (ESMO) recommendations
+European Society for Medical Oncology (ESMO)

 A recent report on immunotherapy in metastatic colorectal cancer showed an unacceptable percentage of patients (almost 10%) had been enrolled in immunotherapy trials and experienced failure due to false positive dMMR or MSI-PCR results assessed by local laboratories.
-Thus, the consensus panel recommends the use of both MSI by PCR and MMR by IHC to assess the eligibility to treatment with immune checkpoint inhibitors of metastatic colorectal cancer and other cancers of the Lynch syndrome spectrum (5).
+To address these concerns, the consensus panel recommended that patients with Lynch syndrome-related cancers be evaluated using both MSI and MMR by IHC to determine eligibility for immune checkpoint inhibitor treatments(5).

 - Latham, A. et al. (2018) Microsatellite Instability Is Associated With the Presence of Lynch Syndrome Pan-Cancer.
 J. Clin.
 Oncol.
 36, 1–9.

-- Win, A.K. et al. (2017) Prevalence and Penetrance of Major Genes and Polygenes for Colorectal Cancer.
-Cancer Epidemiol.
-Prev.
-26, 404–12
+- Win, A.K. et al. (2016) Prevalence and Penetrance of Major Genes and Polygenes for Colorectal Cancer.
+Cancer Epidemiol Biomarkers Prev.
+26(3), 404–412.

 - Le, D.T. et al. (2015) PD-1 Blockade in Tumors with Mismatch-Repair Deficiency.
 New Engl.
 J. Med.
 372, 2509–20.